Terminating Parental Rights Without Adoption

 When a court involuntary terminates a parent’s parental rights, it’s one of the most serious actions a court can take.

-You’re about to learn exactly why the courts in California may act to terminate a parent’s rights and how that very drastic legal procedure works.
+You’re about to learn exactly why the courts in California may act to terminate a parent’s rights, how an adoption law firm can help, and how that very drastic legal procedure works

 In a parent-child relationship, parents have both legal rights and legal responsibilities.
 Both parents have the right to make choices regarding a child’s education, health care, religious training, and other vital matters.